- Location: Southwest of Loch openness in Orkney

 - Nearest International Airport: Palermo International Airport

-These twelve stones were arranged in the form of an ellipse, surrounded by an earth bank of approximate diameter of 44 meters.
+These twelve stones were arranged in the form of an ellipse, surrounded by an earth bank of the approximate diameter of 44 meters.
 A ditch of depth 2 meters and width 7 meters was cut along the earth embankment.
 At the center of this stone ring lies a stone hearth built of four large slabs.
-Near the hearth two angular slabs with a prone stone completes the arrangement.
+Near the hearth two angular slabs with a prone stone complete the arrangement.
 Animal bones from this ditch and cremated human bone pieces, pottery and charcoal from the circle platform have been excavated.
 The four megaliths are about one foot thick and about 16 feet in height.

 New Year picnics are common in this site.
 Often referred to as ‘temple of the moon’, this place is still frequented by lovers and couples for pledging themselves.
 The Standing Stones of Stenness are best viewed during sunrise and sundown.